mbpod10/project2/README.md

 #### MVP

 - Pull data using api that allows forex to render on the page
-- Render data, info, on the page
+- Render data, info, on the page (USD as default)
-- Have different links
+- Have a nav bar on the left side of the screen
+- Allow the user to click in the nav and go straight to a certain currency (except home and about)
+- In the individual currency link, the user will see the currency and its exchange rates with other currencies
 - have a basic aesthetic design
-- have a lot of white space
+- make the application responsive
+- HAVE NAME OF CURRENCY AND COUNTRY RENDER ON SCREEN (probable post MVP-- not in dataset)
+- potentially allow the user to view historical data (probable post MVP)

 #### PostMVP

-- allow for history of prices
 - Allow people to preview their favorite forex searches
 - Have people able to contact me via website
 - Find data or algorithm that will allow signals in price disparities
 - make the webpage more interactive or even change its layout for better optimal viewership
+- find standard deviation movements in certain currencies based on historical price movements
+- have the flags of countries render next to their currencies
+- allow charts

 ## Functional Components